-The good news – there are plenty of commercial kibbles that rely on salmon at a primary protein, so you aren’t stuck cooking salmon yourself for your pooch!
+The good news – there are plenty of commercial kibbles that rely on salmon as a primary protein, so you aren’t stuck cooking salmon yourself for your pooch!

-You’ll find several different types of fish besides salmon at your local grocery store, and many of them can make suitable proteins for your pet.
+You’ll find several different types of fish besides salmon at your local grocery store, and many of them — including cod, haddock, pollock and more — can make suitable proteins for your pet.
 While we don’t have the space here to discuss them all, Tilapia is one of the most widely available and affordable options, so we’ll use it as a pseudo-representative example.

 Tilapia isn’t often used in commercial recipes, but it may be a good choice for those who make their dog’s food at home.